You shall know the truth and the truth shall set you free

 DOES GOD ONLY USE 'WELL ESTABLISHED,' ‘LEARNED’ AND ‘ORDAINED’ PROPHETS?'

 God said we should believe in Him with faith as pure as that of little children.
-This does not mean we must be gullible and believe and accept anything like children do.
+This does not mean we must be gullible and believe and accept everything like children do, (1 Jn.
+4:1-4.)
 The key to innocence from sin, which is holiness, is that the unpolluted minds of young children are like sponges; taking in everything they perceive as good.
 This is why they, in their childlike sincerity, belong to Jesus and will inherit heaven (eternal life) should they die prematurely.
 It is therefore no surprise that God not only uses those with the true Holy-Spirit gift of prophecy, but even little children, (1 Cor.
 14:24-25; 32-33; 1 Pt.
 1:13.)
-Here, I have to tell about my grandson, three years old at the time, whom I fetched from pre-school every afternoon.
-One day, as he struggled out the passenger seat of the car with his little bag slung over his shoulder, he went directly to his grandpa's vehicle parked next to us, hitting it with his little hand while rebuking it, "Naughty, naughty truck, killing my old-daddy!"
-I froze, and began to pray over my husband and his vehicle.
-A few days later he had an accident, but God intervened and it was nothing serious.
-On another occasion, the little one told me, "Old-mamma, I made a little dream...
-You are making a nice garden, but it is not your garden here, it is far away."
-A few days later, I was called to minister to a congregation far away...

-Then, there is the wonderful example in Scripture, where God opened the mouth of a donkey to prevent the insanity of an 'official' and 'learned' prophet, (read the account in Numbers 22:22-40.)
-I am not saying God does not speak to us through born again disciples with the Holy-Spirit gift of prophecy, but God surely uses even little children and animals to reveal and confirm to us His warnings and will.
-What I am saying, is that the way in which 'learned,' 'ordained' and even self-ordained 'prophets' act and teach false doctrine, (even if they do prophecy correctly sometimes,) is not from God.
+However, the way in which 'learned,' 'ordained' and even self-ordained 'prophets' teach false doctrine, (even if they do prophecy correctly sometimes,) is not from God.
 Jesus’ believers live under His New Covenant dispensation.
 Because they have the indwelling Holy Spirit and the truth of the Bible, and thus the constant, full “anointing” of the Holy Spirit, (1 Jn.
-2:20, 27,) human prophecy can never guide outside the written Word of God, or pretend to bring ‘new’ revelation, which is supposedly ‘directly’ from God, (Heb.
+2:20, 27,) human prophecy can never guide people outside the written Word of God, or pretend to bring ‘new’ revelations, which supposedly come ‘directly’ from God, (Heb.
 1:1-2.)

 PEOPLE ASK WHY FALSE PROPHETS SOMETIMES PROPHECY TRUTH